swillims/rovalyswe6733/README.md

 - Kalil - Developer
 - Sharon - UI Tester

-# Other Contributors (minor edits / non-functional changes)
+# Other Contributors
-- Michael - Added junk files to repo and edited README
+- Michael - Added sprint reports and junk files to repo
-- Vasanthal - Added junk file to repo
+- Vasanthal - Added mp4 of a group meeting to repo
 - Yasmeen - Added name to the original README